An official website of the United States government

 This document provides the initial study plan for the reevaluation of the Thrifty Food Plan, 2026.
 This initial study plan is based on information available as of April 2023.
 The USDA, FNS intends to publish a final study plan by early 2026.

-The USDA food plans represent a healthy diet at four different cost levels.
+The USDA Food Plans represent a healthy diet at four different cost levels.
 Each food plan specifies quantities of food and beverage categories that can be purchased and prepared to make healthy meals and snacks at home.